feifangit/uscis-case-track/README.md

 ## Summary
 The application will check your USCIS case and **adjacent cases** every 30 mins.
-And send you notification by email if status changes.
+And send you notification by email if status or adjacent case status changes.

 ![screenshot_adjacent_case](screenshot_adjacent_case.png)

 ## Contributors